-At the beginning and end of the school day, homeroom teachers were asked to keep a tally of how their students arrived to classes in the morning and departed in the afternoon.
-The tallies show that most students arrive and leave from school in a family vehicle, with the school bus serving as the second most popular option.
-However, in the afternoon, the ridership for family vehicles slightly decreases, while ridership for the school bus slightly increases.
+At the beginning and end of the school day, homeroom teachers were asked to keep a tally of how their students arrived to class in the morning and departed in the afternoon.
+The tallies show that most students arrive and leave school in a family vehicle, while the school bus is the second most popular option.
+Family vehicle ridership, walking and carpooling slightly increase in the afternoon.
+School bus ridership slightly decreases in the afternoon, as does biking.